 Table 34.
-BIOS Setup options-Connection menu (continued)
+BIOS Setup options-Connection menu

-Connection Integrated NIC Sets the option controls on the onboard LAN controller.
+Connection NOTE: To view the Connection menu options, enable Advanced Setup mode as described in View Advanced Setup options.
+Network Controller Configuration Integrated NIC Integrated NIC Sets the option controls on the onboard LAN controller.
 By default, the Enabled with PXE option is selected.
-Wireless Device Enable WLAN/WiGig Enables or disables the internal WLAN device.
-By default, the WLAN/WiGig option is enabled.
+Wireless Device Enable WLAN Enables or disables the internal WLAN device.
+By default, the WLAN option is enabled.
 Bluetooth Enables or disables the internal Bluetooth device.
-By default, the Bluetooth option is enabled. (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
-Enable UEFI Network Stack (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
-Enable UEFI Network Stack Enables or disables the UEFI Network Stack and controls the onboard LAN Controller.
+By default, the Bluetooth option is enabled.
+Enable UEFI Network Stack Enable UEFI Network Stack Enables or disables the UEFI Network Stack and controls the onboard LAN Controller.
 By default, the Auto Enabled option is enabled.
-HTTP(s) Boot Feature (i) NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
-HTTP(s) Boot Enables or disables HTTP(s) Boot capabilities.
+HTTP(s) Boot Feature HTTP(s) Boot Enables or disables HTTP(s) Boot capabilities.
 By default, the option is enabled.
 HTTP(s) Boot Modes Sets the method on how to read the Boot URL.
 By default, the Auto Mode option is enabled.